 3. Travel Insurance

 You know what they say, hope for the best, prepare for the worst.
-You never plan to get medically evacuated when you break your leg jumping over a stream, but it happens to the best of us.
-Travelex Travel Insurance will cover you for everything, from a canceled flight to a medical emergency
+You never plan to get medically evacuated when you break your leg jumping over a stream, but it can happen to the best of us.
+Travelex travel insurance will cover you for everything, from a canceled flight to a medical emergency

 A park map is a great way to get the lay of the land before you even step foot in the Park.
 Olympic National Park is over a million acres and, like I said, has spotty cell coverage at best.
 This map has both road and trail maps so you can travel with confidence around the park.